gromacs/gromacs/docs/install-guide/index.rst

 configuration.

-Often it is possible to ensure portability by choosing the least common denominator of SIMD support, e.g. SSE2 for x86, and ensuring the you use ``cmake -DGMX_USE_RDTSCP=off`` if any of the target CPU architectures does not support the ``RDTSCP`` instruction.
+Often it is possible to ensure portability by choosing the least common denominator of SIMD support, e.g. SSE2 for x86.
+In rare cases of very old x86 machines, ensure that you use ``cmake -DGMX_USE_RDTSCP=off`` if any of the target CPU architectures does not support the ``RDTSCP`` instruction.
 However, we discourage attempts to use a single |Gromacs| installation when the execution environment is heterogeneous, such as a mix of AVX and